Skip to Content

 Migration from Other Systems

 Import your data from your current accounting system into Rebased.
-Bring your chart of accounts, opening balances, and outstanding invoices.
+Bring your chart of accounts, opening balances, and outstanding invoices, or prepare your chart of accounts before a future go-live.

 Overview